British & Gurkhas:

 In 1813 A.D.
 Amar Singh Thapa tried to capture 6 villages of Sirhind (in Punjab), among which 2 villages were under the control of British-Sikhs.
 This led to a dispute between Gurkhas & the British.

 Conflict of Gurkha & British Interest:

-- Secondly Gurkhas were coming in front of British commercial interests.
+- Secondly, Gurkhas were coming in front of British commercial interests.
 Because Britishers had important trade ties with Tibet and Gurkhas had captured almost all passes & ways which connected British India to Tibet.
-So Gurkha-British war was looking unavoidable now.
+So the Gurkha-British war was looking unavoidable now.